-Freight was developed by Darden Studio and is available at Phil’s Fonts as well as through TypeKit.
+Freight was developed by Darden Studio and is available through TypeKit.
 Without a TypeKit subscription, the Freight licenses may have been more of a hassle than we wanted to deal with, requiring monthly pageview tracking.
 With TypeKit, we were golden.

 I’ve loved typography since I was very young.
 Just for fun, here’s my first hand-drawn alphabet from fifth grade.

 OddBird loves typography, and we’re big fans of sharing resources.
 What font sites do you use?
 What is your favorite tool or method for typeface pairing?
-Let’s talk web typography on the OddFriends Slack channel.
+Let’s talk web typography on Twitter.
 Typography nerds unite!

 The OddFriends Slack channel is no longer available. ↩︎